squid-cache/squid-cache.github.io/SquidFaq/RAID.rst

 Sophisticated disk arrays from all hardware vendors and specialized firms are well known for their extremely high performance, reliability and price tag.

-They generally consist of big to enormous storage pools, which then are sliced and virtualized over [http://en.wikipedia.org/wiki/Fiber_channel fiber-channel] or [http://en.wikipedia.org/wiki/ISCSI iSCSI] transport layers.
+They generally consist of big to enormous storage pools, which then are sliced and virtualized over [[http://en.wikipedia.org/wiki/Fiber_channel|fiber-channel]] or [[http://en.wikipedia.org/wiki/ISCSI|iSCSI]] transport layers.
 Sophisticated management and caching mechanisms are used to maximize disk throughput.
 Thanks to those writes can be considered nearly instantaneous, and reads are very fast.

 Use only one cache directory per logical disk.